WebAuth Installation Instructions

 ./configure --enable-so --enable-ssl --with-ssl=/usr/local

 (changing the last if your OpenSSL is installed somewhere else).
+Any pre-packaged Apache server should be built this way.

-2. If you are building a Git clone of the WebAuth distribution (as opposed to a packaged release, which already includes the generated configure script), cd to the top of the source tree and run:
+If you are building a Git clone of the WebAuth distribution (as opposed to a packaged release, which already includes the generated configure script), cd to the top of the source tree and run:

 ./autogen

-3. Run configure.
+Run configure.
 The command will look something like:

-./configure --with-apache=/usr/local/apache2 \
+./configure --with-apxs=/usr/local/apache2/bin/apxs \

---with-curl=/usr/local --with-ldap=/usr/local
+--with-openssl=/usr/local --with-ldap=/usr/local

 configure will detect various things about your system and will generate the makefiles and include files required to build WebAuth.

 To change the compiler, set the environment variable CC before running configure.
 Similarly, you can set CFLAGS to whatever compiler flags you wish to build WebAuth with.
-See
+See:

 ./configure --help

-for information about other available options.
-WebAuth's library will by default be installed in /usr/local/lib and its utility programs will be installed in /usr/local/bin; to change those locations, pass the --prefix option to configure with whatever path you want to serve as the installation root.
-The install location of the Apache modules will be determined by Apache's apxs utility, and the install location of the Perl modules will be derived from Perl's configuration; neither are affected by --prefix.
+WebAuth's library will by default be installed in /usr/local/lib, its utility programs will be installed in /usr/local/bin, and its modules will be installed in /usr/local/libexec/apache2/modules.
+To change those locations, pass the --prefix option to configure with whatever path you want to serve as the installation root.
+You can use --libexecdir to set the parent directory of the module installation.
+The modules will be installed in an apache2/modules subdirectory of that directory.

-4. Build WebAuth by running:
+Build WebAuth by running:

 make